Is There A Doctor I Can See For Help With Depression?

 Where to find a doctor for depression

-If you have medical insurance and it covers mental health, you might start your search for the right mental health provider at your health insurance company.
+If you have medical insurance that covers mental health, you might start your search for the right mental health provider at your health insurance company.
 They may be able to provide you with a list of providers that they cover.
 If you do not have health insurance or mental health services are not covered, community-based organizations in your area may offer financial support or lower-cost resources for those in need.
 Free mental health clinics may also be available in some areas, and some providers may offer a sliding scale for mental health services.

-If you can afford treatment but simply don’t know where to look, doing an internet search for “therapist near me” can give you a starting point.
-You can see if the location of a particular provider’s office is convenient for you, learn about their professional background, read reviews from other clients, and then contact them to learn more about pricing and availability.
+If you can afford treatment but don’t know where to look, doing an internet search for “therapist near me” can give you a starting point.
+You can see if the location of a particular provider’s office is convenient for you, learn about their professional background, read reviews from other clients, and contact them to learn more about pricing and availability.

 Finding a virtual doctor